Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

 Spread the egg whites mixture over the top of the pie.

-Take the remaining dough from the fridge, tear off small pieces and place them gently on top of the egg white mixture without pressing down.
+Take the remaining dough (smaller portion) from the fridge, tear off small pieces and place them gently on top of the egg white mixture without pressing down.
 If you froze your dough, coarsely grate it over the layer of egg whites.

-Preheat oven to 350 F (180 C) and bake for about 35-40 minutes, until the cake is nicely browned and the bottom of the cake is fully cooked.
+Preheat oven to 350 F (180 C) and bake for about 55-60 minutes, until the cake is nicely browned and the bottom of the cake is fully cooked.

 Remove from the oven and set aside to cool before cutting.